xplshn/eden-nightly/README.md

 ### macOS Build

-> ⚠️ The macOS release is currently **disabled** due to a known issue where there is no graphics output.
+> ⚠️ The macOS release is now re-enabled.

 ---------------------------------------------------------------